SotaYoshida/NuclearToolkit.jl/docs/src/howtouse.md

 # How to use NuclearToolkit.jl

-In this page, we explain the main interfaces of NuclearToolkit.jl and sample codes.
+In this page, we explain the main interfaces of NuclearToolkit.jl with sample codes.

 ## Generate Chiral EFT potentials